telshafey/Alrehla/ERD.md

 # Entity-Relationship Diagram (ERD) for Al-Rehla Platform

 This document provides a visual representation of the database schema for the Al-Rehla platform.
 It illustrates the primary entities (tables), their key attributes, and the relationships connecting them.
+This version has been updated to reflect backend implementation best practices.

 **Legend:**
 - `PK`: Primary Key